Extract from the letters of Witcher Rilandrus of Lettenhove, Griffin School, to Witcher Vesemir of Kaer Morhen, Wolf School, Summer of 1229:

 Geralt has failed before.
 He failed in Blaviken, he’s failed on the Path, there have been times when there was simply no easy way out and people died.
 But Jaskier cannot be one more in a long line of failures.
 He can’t bear the thought of Jaskier’s blood on his hands, Jaskier’s body cooling on the floor of the castle where all his worst memories are.
 He cannot kill Jaskier in the place his father unmade him.
 He cannot kill Jaskier in the place his siblings bled and died for him, where his mother was thrown on a pyre, where he was ripped apart and left to rot in the ashes of his former life.

-The scent copper leads him to the Great Hall.
-He waits at the archway as his eyes adjust, and finds Jaskier standing in the center of the room, only a little copper in his scent.
+The scent of copper leads him to the Great Hall.
+He waits at the archway as his eyes adjust, and finds Jaskier standing in the center of the room, only a little copper in his scent to mingle with the blood scent of the throne.
 He’s dressed in all black, and Geralt can see the ancient marks of early blood stains on the simple shirt he’s dressed down to, just a shirt and pants and his boots, bandages on his wrists and no embroidery to be seen.

 “Jaskier,” he says into the dark.